Posted on

 Other

-OSS Field Manuels
+OSS Field Manuals

-OSS Special Operations Field Manual Strategic Services Feb 1944 – Discuss planning and coordination for a special service operation.
+OSS Special Operations Field Manual, Strategic Services Feb 1944 – Discuss planning and coordination for a special service operation.

 OSS Operational Groups Field Manual April 1944 – Outlines organization, structure, procedures, training, personality types, and supply of Operational Groups (OG).
-An OG is a small uniformed party of specially trained and qualified soldiers tasked with carrying out specific missions.
+An OG is a small, uniformed party of specially trained and qualified soldiers tasked with carrying out specific missions.

-OSS Morale Operations Field Manual Jan 1943 – Outlines planning of operations for subverting the morale of civilian and military populations.
+OSS Morale Operations Field Manual, Jan 1943 – Outlines planning of operations for subverting the morale of civilian and military populations.
 Examples include rumor spreading, blackmail, forgery, creation of and exploitation of “incidents” that can be used to create division, coups, creating distrust, creating false hope, propaganda leaflets etc.

 OSS Operational Group Command Booklet Dec 1944 – A booklet that outlines the overall command and control structure for the OSS.

 OSS Maritime Unit Booklet – Discusses the structure, command, and control of the Maritime Unit of the OSS.
-The unit was responsible for providing special equipment like The Limplet explosive device and Pin-up Girl explosive device and kayaks.
+The unit was responsible for providing special equipment like The Limplet explosive device, and Pin-up Girl explosive device, and kayaks.
 Other equipment includes the Beach Sand Augur and Underwater Pen and Pencil.

 As well as providing ferrying operations and maritime sabotage.